parappayo/asp-net-core-sandbox/README.md

 * Lack of an explicit response object makes it less clear how to control the content-type of the response.
 Returning a html or json content as a string can result in that response not being formed as expected, depending on what the request accepts header was set to.
 * IIS may not be a good fit for your project.
 * When debugging through Visual Studio with Chrome as default browser, it may complain about not shutting down correctly on subsequent runs.
+* Odbc drivers may need to be deployed in a separate package (installer) from the web application.

 # Concepts